jspv/teslajson/README.md

 - Option one:

-  - _email_: your login for teslamotors.com
+  - _userid_: your login for teslamotors.com
-  - _password_: your password for teslamotors.com

-- Option two: (May be combined with option one)
+- Option two: (May be combined with option one to create a new tokenfile)

-  - _tokens\_file_: A file containing json token authentication data as tesla generates.
-Updated when expires.
+  - _tokenfile_: A file containing json token authentication data as tesla generates.
+It will automatically be updated when it expires.

 - Option three:

-  - _access\_token_: An active access token for your account.
+  - _accesstoken_: An active access token for your account.
 May expire.

 Optional parameters:
+- _password_: your password for teslamotors.com, note: if you don't pass it as a parameter, it will prompt you to enter it.
 - _proxy\_url_: URL for proxy server
 - _proxy\_user_: username for proxy server
 - _proxy\_password_: password for proxy server
 - _retries_: number of times to retry request before failing
 - _retry\_delay_: multiplicative backoff on failure
 - _tesla\_client_: Override API retrevial from pastebin
-- _debug_: Activate HTTP debugging
+- _debug_: Activate debugging, add more to debug
+- _vid_: Vehicle to operate on, if you have multiple vehicles

 `Connection.vehicles`: A list of Vehicle objects, corresponding to the vehicles associated with your account on teslamotors.com.